Common Co-Parenting Rules

 Research overwhelmingly shows that having two loving parents who are actively involved in the lives of their children, no matter what their marital status, is the number one predictor of success for children.

-Raising healthy, happy children is your common goal and why you follow the rules of the game.
-It no longer matters why the marriage didn’t work or whose fault it was.
-Your unanimous focus is on the kids you share and what is in their best interests.
+Raising happy, healthy children should be you and your co-parent’s common goal and why you follow the rules of the game.
+If you are divorced, it no longer matters why the marriage didn’t work or whose fault it was.
+You and your co-parent's unanimous focus is on the kids you share and what is in their best interests.

 No team has ever won a game without a plan.
 A plan helps each player know what he or she needs to do to make sure the team achieves its goals.
-You have a Parenting Plan.
+This is why co-parents should make a parenting plan.

-A Parenting Plan is a child custody plan that is negotiated by the parents and approved by the court.
-It sets clear guidelines and expectations for each parent about everything from living arrangements and childcare to pick-up and drop-off routines, extracurricular activities, education, and healthcare decisions.
+A parenting plan is a child custody agreement that is negotiated by the parents and approved by the court.
+It sets clear guidelines and expectations for each parent about living arrangements, childcare, pick-up and drop-off routines, extracurricular activities, education, healthcare decisions, and more.
+Learn more about how to make a parenting plan.

 Rule #3: Communicate

-How you will handle last-minute schedule changes is an especially important topic when it comes to communication.
-Last-minute changes, interruptions, and complications are a part of life, but they take on new significance when they interrupt a parent’s scheduled time with their child.
-Be sensitive to this and strive for as much consistency as possible.
+How you and your co-parent choose to handle last-minute schedule changes is an especially important topic when it comes to communication.
+Last-minute changes, interruptions, and complications are a part of life, but they take on new significance when they interrupt a co-parent’s scheduled time with their child.
+It is important for co-parents to be sensitive to this and address last-minute changes with care.

-Speaking of consistency, strive for consistency between households.
-It’s an incredibly common co-parenting rule.
+Co-parents should strive for consistency between households.
+This is an incredibly common and beneficial co-parenting rule.
 Children thrive on routines and feel much more secure when they know what to expect.
-Work together to establish as much consistency in the children’s schedules and routines as possible.
+It is important for you and your co-parent to work together to establish as much consistency in your child’s schedule and routines as possible.

-Try to maintain consistency in areas such as bedtime rituals, wake-up routines, when the kids do their homework, mealtimes, what are the rules around screen time, what are the consequences of misbehavior, and how and when transitions between households take place.
+Maintaining consistency in areas such as bedtime rituals, wake-up routines, homework schedules, mealtimes, screen time rules, consequences of misbehavior, and how and when transitions between households take place is extremely beneficial for children.

 This one is critical.
-Toxic fighting between parents – name-calling, insults, threats, physical aggression, walking out – dramatically impact a child’s mental health, resulting in everything from decreased cognitive performance to physical sickness to high rates of substance abuse and eating disorders.
+Toxic fighting between parents – name-calling, insults, threats, physical aggression, walking out – dramatically impact a child’s mental health.
+This can result in everything from decreased cognitive performance, to physical sickness, to high rates of substance abuse and eating disorders.

-Agree that you will not disparage one another in front of the kids, you will not allow other family members or friends to disparage your co-parent in front of the kids, and you will not allow your children to speak disrespectfully about either parent.
-Belittling or insulting a co-parent can happen in subtle ways, so be aware of some of these common ways you may not be showing respect.
+It is important for you and your co-parent to agree that you will not disparage one another in front of the kids, you will not allow other family members or friends to disparage your co-parent in front of the kids, and you will not allow your children to speak disrespectfully about one another.

 - Always refer to your child’s other parent as his or her “mother” or “father” in conversation, not “my ex.”